No Local Double Exponential Gradient Growth in Hyperbolic Flow for the Euler equation: Proof of the main result

-a contradiction.
-This proves \eqref{mainThm_ineq1}.
 Now we prove the exponential bound on the gradient growth.
-At an arbitrary time $t \geq 0$, each $x \in D$ is occupied by a particle $\bX(t)$ that has entered the box at some earlier time $T_0$.
-The same calculation leading to \eqref{proofMainTechnicalThmEq5}, using \eqref{proofMainTechnicalThmEq1} and \eqref{proofMainTechnicalThmEq2} yields
+At an arbitrary time $t \geq 0$, each $x \in D$ is occupied by a particle $\bX(t)$ that has entered the box at some earlier time $T_0$, or $T_0=0$ if the particle started in $D$ at $t=0$.
+The same calculation leading to \eqref{proofMainTechnicalThmEq5} gives